Manager @ Cincinnati Urban Adventures. Life lover. World traveller. Professional photographer. Cincinnati lover.

 Cincinnati on the big screen

 Carol, starring Kate Blanchett, or Rain Man starring Tom Cruise and Dustin Hoffman, were both partially filmed in Cincinnati and are perfect movies to watch to get you in the mood for Cincinnati!
+On the small screen, of course we must acknowledge the classic WKRP in Cincinnati, a TV show about the quirky employees at a Cincinnati radio station.

 Cincinnati on record